-Rule 3.850(f), FLA.
-R. CRIM.
-P., restricts successive collateral postconviction motions as follows:

-A second or successive motion may be dismissed if the judge finds that it fails to allege new or different grounds for relief and the prior determination was on the merits or, if new and different grounds are alleged, the judge finds that the failure of the movant or the attorney to assert those grounds in a prior motion constituted an abuse of the procedure governed by these rules.
+Rule 3.850(f), Fla.R.Crim.P, restricts successive collateral postconviction motions as follows: "A second or successive motion may be dismissed if the judge finds that it fails to allege new or different grounds for relief and the prior determination was on the merits or, if new and different grounds are alleged, the judge finds that the failure of the movant or the attorney to assert those grounds in a prior motion constituted an abuse of the procedure governed by these rules."

-The Florida Supreme Court has held that the restriction against such successive motions on grounds previously raised is applied "only when the grounds raised were previously adjudicated on their merits, and not where the previous motion was summarily denied or dismissed for legal insufficiency."27 However, when the court finds that the defendant could have and should have raised his or her claims in the original motion, Rule 3.850(f) works as a "procedural default."28
+The Florida Supreme Court has held that the restriction against such successive motions on grounds previously raised is applied "only when the grounds raised were previously adjudicated on their merits, and not where the previous motion was summarily denied or dismissed for legal insufficiency."
+McCrae v.
+State, 437 So.
+2d 1388, 1390 (Fla.1983); See also Ranaldson v.
+State, 672 So.
+2d 564, 565 (Fla.
+1st DCA.
+1996).
+However, when the Court finds that the defendant could have and should have raised his or her claims in the original motion, Rule 3.850(f) works as a "procedural default."
+See e.g., Pope v.
+State, 702 So.
+2d 221, 223 (Fla.
+1997).